 There is no cure for IBS.
 You must consult your doctor to get proper management for the condition and know what lifestyle changes will work best for you.
-The management of IBS involves several lifestyle changes that include:
+The management of IBS involves six lifestyle changes that include:

 Some of the foods containing FODMAPs are:

 - Certain fruits and their juices including apples, mango, apricots, blackberries, cherries, nectarines, pears, plums, and watermelon